ZamTheman/matrix-flipper/ReadMe.txt

 Project is using an Angular front-end, .NET5 back-end and SQL-Server for storage.

+Prerequisites:
+Node 16.3 and updated version of NPM
+Updated version of Angular and Angular CLI
+DOTNET5
+SQL Server
+Use Import Data-Tier application in MSSM to restore the matrix-flipper-db.bacpac file

 Url for API can be set in the environment.ts files.
 Current values is for a localhost VisualStudio running the API.
 Database connection string can be set in the appsettings.json.
-Project also contains a matrix-flipper-db.dacpac for restoring a db with table and a few initial matrix configurations.

 Considerations done:
 The front-end is created to be able to be used from a desktop computer screen down to a rather small mobile phone.
 The limiting factor will be when it is no longer viable to click the individual cells.
-It also built with support for other sizes than 6 * 6 since that seems to be a natural next step.
+It also built with support for other sizes than 6x6 since that seems to be a natural next step.
 An enum is used for the states to make it rather easy to add aditional ones when needed.

 The back-end is using a simple 3 layer architecture with Controller, Services and DataAccess.
 I have used dependency injection to avoid hard couplings and for potential unit-tests of individual classes.